dombunnett/ReducedFiniteDimensionalModules/README.md

 "data.py" file cycles through every possible module up to a given dimension and records the distribution of the four types, saving the data.

 The pictures.py file produces pictures of the Young diagrams associated with each of the modules and a picture which highlights the differences between M and R(M).
 This is to help researchers consider many pictorial examples in order to gain quickly intuition.

 ## Usage
 ### main.py
-Input taken as standard input as a decreasing sequence of positive integers seperated by a space.
+Input taken as standard input as a decreasing sequence of positive integers separated by a space.
 For example:
 ```
 Enter Young diagram in the form: * * ... *